jphmrst/PLC/src/plc/fp/Poly.lagda.md

 functions (`length`, `rev`, etc.) for each new datatype definition.

 To avoid all this repetition, Agda supports _polymorphic_ inductive type definitions.
-The single-type lists `NatList` `BoolList` and so forth are *monomorphic*, literally meaning that they have one form.
+Single-type lists like `NatList` or `BoolList` are *monomorphic*, literally meaning that they have one form.
 A polyporphic datatype can be applied to different elements types — it has *many* forms, not just one.
 For example, here is a first version of a _polymorphic list_ datatype.